-Could not CLOSE PDEV pdev1 due to controller or device errors. (mirror_on)

-Could not CLOSE PDEV pdev2 due to controller or device errors. (mirror_on)

-Could not OPEN PDEV pdev2 due to controller or device errors. (mirror_on)
+Could not CLOSE PDEV pdev1 due to controller or device errors. (mirror_on) Could not CLOSE PDEV pdev2 due to controller or device errors. (mirror_on) Could not OPEN PDEV pdev2 due to controller or device errors. (mirror_on)

 A controller or other hardware error occurred when you attempted to start the mirroring process.
 Check to be sure that the disk drive is powered on, that it is on line, and that it is not write-protected.
 Similar messages may also appear when you use ADDISK.

 If you attempt a warm start on your system and it is successful, you may encounter an error subsequent to the warm start when adding or mirroring disks that are associated with an intelligent disk controller.
 In this case, you may see the last message above or a similar message from the ADDISK command.
-If this message does appear, wait until the following message appears at the supervisor terminal.
+If this message does appear, wait until one of the the following messages appears at the supervisor terminal.

-DLL and init ICOP complete (cntrllr_address) - (disk_init)
+DLL and init ICOP complete (cntrllr_addrss) - (disk_init) DLL of 7210 controller complete. (cntrllr_addrss) -(disk_init)